 Frequently Asked Questions/Field Care

-Taking good care of freshly found specimens helps to ensure a better taxidermy mount is produced.
-As a basic rule handle minimally and chil or freeze at the earliest opportunity.
+Proper care of freshly found specimens is essential for ensuring the best possible outcome for your taxidermy mount.
+As a general rule, handle specimens minimally and chill or freeze them at the earliest opportunity.

 Q: Do I need to document where I found the specimen?